The Value of a Systems of Systems Approach with Digital Twins

 - Future directions, including a DTC testbed proposal to evaluate interoperability, AI-assisted capability composition, and closed-loop optimization.

-“This blueprint closes the gap between airport executives’ sustainability goals and the engineering specifications needed to achieve them,” said [Insert Name], [Title], Dassault Systèmes.
+“This blueprint closes the gap between airport executives’ sustainability goals and the engineering specifications needed to achieve them,” said Philippe Delannoy, Industrial Equipment, Industry Business Value Consultant Director, Dassault Systèmes.
 “By connecting UAF views with CPT capabilities, teams can design from outcomes backward to systems—and forward to services, resources, and controls.”

 Download The Value of a Systems of Systems Approach with Digital Twins: A Case Study of Airport Passenger Boarding Bridges.
 Become a DTC member and join the global leaders in driving digital twin evolution and enabling technology.